 Ulysses S. Grant was the first president to run against a woman candidate, Virginia Woodhull, the “Equal Rights Party” nominee in 1872.

 By law, only dead people can appear on U.S. currency.

 In Montana, cows outnumber people 3 to 1.

 Los Angeles is not as “tall” as other large cities and sprawls for miles.
-One reason is that before 1957, there was a law against any building having more than 13 stories.
+One reason is that before 1957, there was a law against buildings with more than 13 stories.
 They were afraid of earthquakes.
 City Hall, built in 1927, was the lone exception.

 The only president who was an executioner was Grover Cleveland.
 As sheriff of Erie County, New York, he hanged a murderer.

 An estimated one in ten of us could be a blood relative to one of the original 102 pilgrims who arrived aboard the Mayflower in 1620.

 During Prohibition, the government started poisoning beer, which led to thousands of deaths.

 The lowest point in the Western Hemisphere is Badwater Basin in Death Valley National Park.
 It is 282 feet below sea level.

 A South Dakota miner started calling Mount Rushmore by this name after a visiting New York attorney – Charles Rushmore – inquired about the granite cliff’s name.
 The name stuck and became official in 1930.

 The world’s tallest roller coaster is Kingda Ka, located at Six Flags Great Adventure in New Jersey.

 Venus Fly Traps only live in the wild in the Carolinas and nowhere else in the world.

-Amelia Earhart designed her own line of clothes that were sold all over the United States.
+Amelia Earhart designed her own line of clothes sold throughout the United States.

 Neil Armstrong was the first man on the moon; everyone knows that.
 But did you know that he was almost the first man “lost” in space?
 He was aboard Gemini 8 when it began spinning out of control while attempting a docking maneuver.
 Armstrong almost blacked out before correcting the problem.